About the Journal

 - Declare conflicts of interest before starting to review.

-- If not available, decline the invitation in a timely manner and, if possible, recommend alternative reviewers.
+- If not available, decline the invitation in a timely manner and, if possible, recommend alternative external reviewers.

 - If you have accepted an invitation, complete the review and submit the report within the deadline.